jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 The first is about measurements; is the Internet indeed consolidating, and if so, by how much, and in what aspects?
 Also, where are Internet's traffic flows concentrating, and how is this changing over time?

 There are also questions about the trends and their relationships to technology: Has Internet technology influenced the consolidation trends in some manner?
-And conversely, how is Internet consolidation influencing the development of the Internet infrastructure and architecture?
+And conversely, how Internet consolidation influences the development of the Internet infrastructure and architecture?

 Finally, research on topics that would likely yield results that increase the diversity and de-centralization in the Internet would obviously be welcome.
 This can include any de-centralized technologies, but in particular distributed Internet architecture is an Interesting topic.